Bernie Swaine—founder of the pre-eminent lecture agency in the world, Washington Speakers Bureau—comes from simple, humble, and resilient stock.

 “What have I done?” –Bernie, 1980

-Bernie’s first exclusive speaker was Good Morning America anchor Steve Bell, who had been under contract with Harry Walker.
-The two sealed the deal with a handshake.
+Just then, Bernie got his first exclusive speaker, sealing the deal with a handshake.
 That handshake became a “defining moment” for their company as word spread in the small town of Washington.
-Their roster of speakers started to grow and their market share increased, as journalists were drawn to the ability to shake hands and walk away at any time.
+Their roster of speakers started to grow and their market share increased.

 “You gain a certain confidence—and optimism—when you build a business yourself.” –Bernie, 1990